Founder & Principal

 Shyrea was honored to start her career on Capitol Hill with Congressman Martin Meehan and to join his team again as Assistant Director of Undergraduate Admissions, Outreach, and Recruitment at the University of Massachusetts Lowell.
 In New York, she gained private sector experience at Schulte, Roth & Zabel, LLP as the Senior Legal Assistant supporting litigation, education, employment, pro bono, and corporate practice areas.

 As a patient advocate, Shyrea’s journey began when her 13-year-old sister found a lump in her breast.
 After a lumpectomy and biopsy, their family thanked God that the mass was benign and for access to world-class health care.
-This sparked Shyrea’s decades-long passion for health equity, to ensure that where a woman lives, doesn't determine if she lives.
-Shyrea’s leadership and contributions to advance cancer patient navigation were recognized by Vice President and Dr. Biden in 2014 and her role in the implementation of the Affordable Care Act was recognized by the White House and the United States Office of Personnel Management in 2015.
-In 2016, she was honored to be selected as a National Minority Quality Forum (NMQF) 40 Under 40 Leaders in Minority Health, awarded by the Congressional Black Caucus Health Braintrust and joined the 2018 NMQF Advisory Board.
+This sparked Shyrea’s decades-long passion for health equity to ensure that where a woman lives doesn't determine if she lives.
+Shyrea’s leadership and contributions to advance cancer patient navigation were recognized by the then-Vice President and Dr. Biden in 2014.
+Her role in implementing the Affordable Care Act was recognized by the White House and the United States Office of Personnel Management in 2015.
+In 2016, she was honored to be selected as a National Minority Quality Forum (NMQF) 40 Under 40 Leaders in Minority Health, awarded by the Congressional Black Caucus Health Braintrust, and joined the 2018 NMQF Advisory Board.
 She currently serves on the University of California’s California Breast Cancer Research Program (CBCRP) Steering Committee and leads the recently formed CBCRP Diversity, Equity & Inclusion Review Panel.

 Shyrea earned her B.S. from The George Washington University and returned to complete her graduate studies in Nonprofit Management.